davidgiga1993/mixing-station-docs/docs/beta.md

 This section will get updated based on the feedback I receive.

-## QSC TouchMix
+## Yamaha DM7

-The QSC TouchMix beta is available since Mixing Station `2.2.2`, use the `qsc` code for the secret mode dialog (see below).
+The Yamaha DM7 beta is available since Mixing Station `2.2.6`, use the `dm7` code for the secret mode dialog (see below).

-Please read through the dedicated [qsc](qsc/general.md) page.

 ## Secret Mode / Pre-release